Angry Bangladesh garment workers protest over pay, factories shut

 Some workers also vandalised factories, witnesses said.

-"We had to take harsh actions to restore order as the defiant workers would not stop the violence," a Gazipur police officer said.
+"We had to take harsh actions to restore order as the defiant workers would not stop the violence," an Gazipur police officer said.

-Some protesters later attacked a camp of a paramilitary force known as the Bangladesh Ansar, or Village Guards, in Gazipur, looted some rifles and ammunition and injured five men.

-"We've recovered all eight rifles, damaged from a roadside drain, but 120 bullets are missing," said a district commander of the force, Nur Mohammad.
+The monthly minimum wage in Bangladesh is $38, half what Cambodian garment workers earn.

 Bangladesh last increased its minimum garment-worker pay in late 2010 in response to months of street protests, almost doubling the lowest pay.